 Developing shared approaches to maths in science and science in maths MY219

-There is significant overlap between science and mathematics curricula, but students’ experience of shared topics is often very different in the two subjects.
+There is significant overlap between science and mathematics curricula at key stage 3, key stage 4 and key stage 5, but students’ experience of shared topics is often very different in the two subjects.
 Are applications from science regularly used to explore concepts in maths lessons?
 Are the mathematical techniques that students learn in science developed with understanding?

 Identify common content, discover how the same mathematical topics look different in science to how they appear in mathematics, consider how and when topics are taught in mathematics and explore ways of teaching that develop sufficient mathematical understanding whilst providing fluency in the skills required for success in science.

 Experience shows that most is gained from this course when one mathematics teacher and one science teacher from the same school/college attend the course together.

 - working with numbers: rounding, significant figures, standard form

 - proportional reasoning: techiques to develop students ability to scale up and scale down applied to units, magnification, compound measures, molar calculations…

 - exploring equations: considering different methods of solving linear equations and how these methods may be used to improve students' ability rearrange equations

 - interpreting graphs 1: bridging the gap between expectations in mathematics and expectations in science

 - interpreting graphs 2: understanding what the gradient of a line means in different contexts